SCOTT-HAMILTON/SunWhys-Docs/docs/Documentation.md

 ## Documentation GameManager

 ::: tip
-We provide you with a table that allows you to navigate between your different game states.
+We provide you with a table that allows you to navigate between your different game scenes.
 :::

 **Constructor Declaration**